EtherealEngine/etherealengine-docs/docs/developer/typescript/01_gettingStarted/02_hello/90_congrats.md

 ## What's Next?
 #### Beginner
-If this is your first time using Ethereal Engine, we have prepared a [Basics](../basics) section for you.
+If this is your first time using Ethereal Engine, we have prepared an `Etheral Engine Basics` tutorial for you.
 It will teach you how to start expanding your knowledge of the engine without getting overwhelmed by its complexity.
+Go to the bottom of this page, and click on "Next" to continue with your learning journey!

 #### Intermediate
 If you are feeling confident already, you could jump right into the intermediate tutorials.